Trista0114/ISSS609-Sephora-Customer-Insight-NLP-Pipeline/README.md

 My primary responsibility centered on the crucial **Topic Modeling and Clustering** phase, ensuring the business insights were precise and actionable.

 * **Core Contribution:** Implemented and optimized the **SBERT + K-Means Clustering model** (`Sbert_Kmeans.ipynb`) to cluster reviews into distinct, actionable product features.
+* **Data Preporcessing:** Cleaned the raw text data and performed normalization and filtering necessary for accurate SBERT embedding generation.
 * **Logic Development:** Developed the logic for calculating and applying the **Weighted Sentiment Score** to accurately reflect problem severity.
 * **Tool Proficiency:** Demonstrated expertise in the end-to-end NLP workflow involving SBERT, K-Means, and downstream integration with LDA and LLMs.